estafyn/Empire-of-Cards/src/assets/content/Timeline.md

 Corporate Clans: Massive trading companies form, rivaling governments in influence and power.
 They organize their territories through contracts, debt systems, and ownership stakes in insect farms and trade routes.

-Debt-Based Society: Laborers can buy shares to increase their status but risk losing everything if quotas aren’t met.
-This leads to the rise of “partially owned citizens”—those bound by debt but still retaining partial rights.
+Debt-Based Society: Laborers can buy shares to increase their status but risk losing everything if quotas aren't met.
+This leads to the rise of "partially owned citizens"—those bound by debt but still retaining partial rights.

 Cultural festivals shift from communal celebrations of fire to celebrations of corporate achievements, such as new trade route openings or record harvests.